Top 10 Things To Do in Jefferson Parish

 7. Fishing in Lafitte

 Mention “fishing village” to many Jefferson Parish locals, and the first thing that might come to their mind is Lafitte.
 Also known as Jean Lafitte, the city was named for the legendary pirate and privateer who assisted Andrew Jackson in the Battle of New Orleans, one of the final episodes of the War of 1812.
 Lafitte residents live and breathe the fishing industry, which is evident when driving down streets where boats aplenty are parked beneath houses built on high piers.
-There’s no shortage of saltwater fishing outfitters here, who can get you deep into the brackish (saltwater and freshwater-mixed) swamps to catch redfish and speckled trout.
+There are no shortage of saltwater fishing outfitters here, who can get you deep into the brackish (saltwater and freshwater-mixed) swamps to catch redfish and speckled trout.

 8. Uncle Sam Jam